alokrkmv/Eluvio_coding_challange_Option_2/README.md

 *These steps have only been tested on linux operating system with Debian distribution.
 As the project is independent of Operating system, ideally it should run fine on any OS although setup process may vary for other OS.*

 1. Clone the project to your local machine using ````git clone https://github.com/alokrkmv/Eluvio_coding_challange_Option_2.git ````
-2. Setup go environment on your local machine.
+2. Setup the Go environment on your local machine.
 Checkout the official documentation for the same [Download and install go](https://go.dev/doc/install)
 3. Once the Go is setup in your machine, add project GOPATH using the following steps
 	* Go to the root folder of the project (Eluvio_coding_challange_Option_2)(https://github.com/alokrkmv/Eluvio_coding_challange_Option_2)** and use *pwd* command to get the current path of the root folder.
 	* Now export the path that you got in previous step as GOPATH using ````export GOPTAH=<path_obtained_from_pwd>````
 	* Verify the GOPATH using ````echo $GOPATH```
-4. Once GOPATH is properly setup install all the dependencies by running ````bash install_dependecies.sh```` from root folder.
+4. Once GOPATH is properly setup install all the dependencies by running ````bash install_dependecies.sh```` from the root folder.
 5. This project uses REDIS as a caching layer so an instance of up and running redis server is required in the local machine.
-To setup redis server you can use either of the following two ways.
+To setup the Redis server you can use either of the following two ways.
 	* *Setting up the Redis server using docker (recommended)*
 		*  Setup docker in your local machine by following the official documentation [setup docker for ubuntu](https://docs.docker.com/engine/install/ubuntu/)
 		* Pull docker redis container using ````docker pull redis````.
 This will pull the official redis image to your local machine.